BarryDigby/GSE37001/README.md

   <img src="assets/images/supp_table.png" alt="de_rnas">
 </p>

-The supplementary table caption is very misleading.
-After downloading the supplementary materials (4 files, containing DE genes, isoforms, introns and exons) and inspecting the files, it immediately became apparent that the numbers stated in the table refer to the number of DE RNA molecules **before filtering** (LFC 2, FDR 5%).
+The supplementary table caption is slightly misleading.
+After downloading the supplementary materials (4 files, containing DE genes, isoforms, introns and exons) and inspecting the files, it immediately became apparent that the numbers stated in the table refer to the number of DE RNA molecules **before filtering** (i.e LFC > 0 , LFC < 0 , pval=0.05).
 This explains the large discrepancy in the numbers originally reported in this analysis above.

 ***

-To assess the degree of concordance in each of the 4 analyses, filtering was applied to the supplementary material datasets and compared with our analysis results.
+To assess the degree of concordance in each of the 4 analyses, filtering (LFC >2 , FDR 5%) was applied to the supplementary material datasets and compared with the results of our analysis.

 ## Gene